simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ## Into the config abyss

 It would be awesome if we could simply write our first test now right?
-Sadly, JavaScript says no.
+Sadly, JavaScript says no. 🙄

 // javascript says no gif?
 // I dont think so gif (todo)

-The *first* of many configs we need is the one for `jest` itself 🙄.
+Sadly we need a config file for `jest` itself .
 Granted, `PHPUnit` also has a really spiky config file, so I'll take back the eye-roll.

 You can throw your jest config into a key in your `package.json`, but I prefer to create a `jest.config.js` since it's easier to parse.